 Many special events take place here.

 It typically serves as the main stage to many of the pageants and competitive performances in the run-up to the annual Cozumel Carnaval.

 Carnaval festivities start weeks early here and build until the huge, nighttime parades in San Miguel.
 It’s an amazing spectacle of fun and fancy costumes.

-Every year the annual blow-out is typically in late February, but it’s timed like Mardi Gras – it culminates in the week right up until Fat Tuesday.
+Every year in Cozumel, the annual Carnaval blow-out is typically in late February, but it’s timed like Mardi Gras – it culminates in the week right up until Fat Tuesday.
 (So, the night before Ash Wednesday, and the start of lent.)

 El Palacio is also the place for fireworks on holidays like New Year’s Eve and Mexico’s Independence Day celebrations (September 16th)

 This park is sometimes set up as the finish line and media area for the annual Cozumel Ironman triathlons (both the Ironman Half in September and the Full Ironman in November – which extends into the nighttime.)

 Even if no major event is happening, I love walking through the Palacio park in the evening.
 If you’re close, swing by – on so many evenings the park is full of families with young children.
 They play at the playground, but the real fun is watching different kids delight in operating the small electric novelty cars that are for hire in the park.

 When you’re ready to move on, perhaps stop at one of the street carts for fresh churros or a local specialty – a marquesita (a Yucatecan filled crispy crepe).

 The Palacio is also adjacent to Cozumel’s main Police Department.
 So if you’re at all cautious about being out at night in a foreign land (not that you need worry), this might make you more at ease.